 The penalties for failure to file may also apply to any person (including a payer) who attempts to interfere with or prevent the seller (or business) from filing a correct Form 8300.
-This includes any attempt to structure the transaction in a way that would make it seem unnecessary to file Form 8300.
-Structuring means breaking up a large cash transaction into small cash transactions.
+This in-

 How To Get More Information

 You can get help with unresolved tax issues, order free publications and forms, ask tax questions, and get more information from the IRS in several ways.
 By selecting the method that is best for you, you will have quick and easy access to tax help.